 Issue 5.2 of Jeunesse: Young People, Texts, Cultures is out now!
 See Jeunesse's website for more information about this issue, and about how to submit articles and how to subscribe.

-For more information about the festival, visit their Facebook page.To find out more, please click here.
+For more information on the Pīsim project, visit our Projects.To find out more, please click here.

 Girls, Texts, Cultures Available for Pre-Order